 What are Huckleberries?

 Huckleberry bushes grow in acidic mountain soil, and range in size from 1′ to 5′ in height.
-Huckleberries are delicious when eaten raw.
-They are just as tasty when used to make huckleberry pie, jam, syrup, cheesecake, and wine.
-The berries can be used to make huckleberry muffins, scones, ice cream, fudge, and more!
+They are delicious when eaten raw and just as tasty when used to make huckleberry pie, jam, syrup, cheesecake, and wine.

 Where Do You Get Huckleberries?